 Recreational marijuana is legal in Massachusetts, so CBD must be as well – right?
 Unfortunately, it isn’t quite that simple.
 Keep reading to learn more about CBD oil laws in Massachusetts.

 The Massachusetts Guide to CBD Laws and Regulations

 While Massachusetts has a more progressive stance on marijuana, the laws around CBD are a bit behind.
-Here is everything you need to know about buying CBD oil in Massachusetts.
+Here is everything you need to know about buying CBD Massachusetts.

 Overview of Cannabidiol Laws in Massachusetts

-Here is a quick look at some of the most relevant laws around hemp, CBD, and marijuana in Massachusetts:
+Here is a quick look at some of the most relevant laws around hemp, marijuana, and CBD Oil Massachusetts:

 2014: On the federal level, President Obama signed the 2014 Farm Bill, which allowed for the research of industrial hemp (under certain restrictions).

 2016: Question 4 was approved in Massachusetts.
 It legalized recreational marijuana for those over the age of 21.